redis/redis-doc/docs/redis-clients/java.md

   -file redis_ca.pem
 ```
 ​
-You can establish secure connection with your Redis using the following snippet
+Establish a secure connection with your Redis database using this snippet.
 ​
 ```java
 package org.example;